Morty Smith

-Mortimer Chauncey "Morty" Smith Sr. is one of the two titular protagonists of the American animated television series Rick and Morty.
+Mortimer Chauncey Smith Sr. is the titular co-protagonist of the American animated television series Rick and Morty.
 Created by Justin Roiland and Dan Harmon, and voiced by the former for the first six seasons of the series, followed by Harry Belden beginning with the seventh season, Morty is a 14-year-old boy loosely inspired by Michael J. Fox's Marty McFly from Back to the Future.
 Morty is known for his awkward, anxious, second-guessing, doubtful personality, and low sense of self-esteem; the character has been critically well received.
 He is the good-natured and impressionable grandson of Rick Sanchez, the son of Jerry and Beth Smith, the younger brother of Summer Smith, and the father of Morty Jr., Thoolie, Naruto, and Maria Smith.
 He is also known to be easily manipulated.
 In September 2021, Jaeden Martell portrayed Morty in a series of promotional interstitials for the series.

 An inter-dimensional traveller, several alternate versions of Morty from across the multiverse have appeared throughout the franchise.
 Although initially referring to himself as "Morty C-137" in reference to the designation given to his grandfather by the Trans-Dimensional Council of Ricks, in reference to Rick's original universe, "C-137", in "Rickmurai Jack", Rick is revealed to not be Morty's original Rick, with Morty's true reality designation, Morty Prime, being revealed in the audio commentary for "Solaricks".
 Book 1 of the Oni Press Rick and Morty comic series (comprising the first two volumes of the series) follows the Rick and Morty of Dimension C-132 (until their deaths in the "Head-Space" arc) while most issues of subsequent installments follow the Rick (C-137) and Morty (Prime) of the television series; the video game Pocket Mortys follows the Rick and Morty of Dimension C-123 who capture numerous alternate versions of Morty, including girl counterparts Morticia and Mortabel, while various other Mortys are the focus of episodes set in the inter-dimensional Citadel of Ricks and Mortys, ruled by President Morty of Dimension 79⊢⊇V, colloquially known as "Evil Morty" among fans and the media until the series' fifth season, where this name was officially adopted, whose origin story is explored in the seventh season episode "Unmortricken".
 The character has received a positive critical reception.